mobert123/athome/README.md

 This repository serves the purpose of storing config files and scripts that I use in my home network.

-## Services
+## Docker Compose

-The following Services are currently used in my homelab and can be setup according to this documentation.

 1. Dockge
+2. Uptime Kuma
-2. Homer
+3. Homer
+4. Vaultwarden
+5. Paperlss-ngx